 First Offense DWI Lawyer Hopewell Township, NJ

-New Jersey Drug Crime Lawyer Defends Clients Arrested for First Offense DWI in Mercer County, Middlesex County, Monmouth County, and Burlington County, NJ
+New Jersey Drug Crime Lawyers Defend Clients Arrested for First Offense DWI in Mercer County, Middlesex County, and Monmouth County, NJ

 A Driving While Intoxicated (DWI) arrest can leave you feeling shaken, embarrassed, and worried about losing your license and other potential penalties.
 In New Jersey, the penalties for a DWI arrest are designed to be severe in order to deter individuals from getting behind the wheel after drinking—and the penalties increase with each subsequent offense and based on the level of alcohol found in your breath alcohol reading.
 Although first offense DWIs in Robbinsville, Princeton, West Windsor, and everywhere else in NJ carry relatively low-level penalties compared to second and third DWI offenses, the penalties can still have a substantial impact on your life, in terms of monetary fines, embarrassment, and even jail.

-At the Law Offices of Lauren E. Scardella in Hamilton, New Jersey, I have years of experience navigating first offense DWI cases.
-I will analyze the prosecution’s evidence to uncover any possible errors or omissions in the administration of the state’s Alcotest, or any irregularities in the arrest itself.
-If there is no basis that could allow the DWI case to be dismissed, I will fight for reduced suspension time and penalties.
-You may feel that no possible defenses to your DWI charge exist, but as an experienced Hopewell Township first offense DWI attorney, I understand that there are many potential defense avenues to a first offense DWI charge.
-Contact my Hamilton office at 609-587-1144 to schedule a free consultation today.
+At Aydelotte & Scardella Law LLC in Hamilton, New Jersey, we have years of experience navigating first offense DWI cases.
+We will analyze the prosecution’s evidence to uncover any possible errors or omissions in the administration of the state’s Alcotest, or any irregularities in the arrest itself.
+If there is no basis that could allow the DWI case to be dismissed, we will fight for reduced suspension time and penalties.
+You may feel that no possible defenses to your DWI charge exist, but as experienced Hopewell Township first offense DWI attorneys, we understand that there are many potential defense avenues to a first offense DWI charge.
+Contact our Hamilton office at 609-587-1144 to schedule a free consultation today.